honoruru/School_Distrct_Analysis/README.md

 o	For the four schools in the same spending range of $630-$644 (per student) as Thomas, there was no change.
 When ranked by % Overall Passing, Thomas was and remains in 1st place for all test score categories.

 o	Scores by school size
-o	For the five schools in the same Medium size category as Thomas, the relative changes follow when ranked by % Overall Passing:
+o	For the five schools in the same **Medium Size** category as Thomas, the relative changes follow when ranked by % Overall Passing:
 Medium schools
 Average math:  	    2nd to 4th
 Average reading:  	Remains 3rd